jenkinsci/windows-slave-installer-module/README.md

 Automatic upgrade is enabled for all newly created agents connected via HTTPs.
 You may need to enable automatic upgrades manually for agents installed as a service before Jenkins 2.50 **OR** for agents connected to the master over HTTP.
-In this case, open `jenkins-slave.xml` and remove the following line to enable automatic upgrades:
+In this case, open `jenkins-slave.xml` and add the following line to enable automatic upgrades:

 ```xml
 <download from="${JENKINS_URL}/jnlpJars/slave.jar" to="%BASE%\slave.jar"/>